 The district shall not be responsible for loss, theft or damage to personal communication devices brought to district property or school sponsored events.

-If there is an emergency and use of the electronic device is needed by the student, permission may be granted by the office to be used in the office.
+If there is an emergency and use of the electronic device is needed by the student, permission may be granted from a staff member in the office.